top of page

 As Budapest lies in the centre of the country and pretty much any point can be reached within three hours by train or bus, there isn't much need for scheduled domestic flights.
 Public transport in Hungary is cheap and fairly reliable, although the air-conditioning doesn't always work on trains or buses.
 The train network is star-shaped, fanning out from the centre at Budapest which means that if neither your starting nor ending point is in Budapest, expect to travel for a longer time - often with a change in Budapest.
 Buses and trains connect cities across Hungary for around $6 USD per trip.
 Budapest has an underground system with 4 lines that are easy to use with a single ticket from $1.00 USD and a 24h pass around $5 USD.
 Private taxis are notorious for ripping off tourists, so always ask your accommodation to call you a cab when possible.
 Uber withdrew from Budapest in 2016 but at the time writing, Bolt services were still available.
 Car rental in Hungary is also really accessible and might be cheaper than expected.

-HUNGARY TRAVEL TIPS
+TRAVEL TIPS FOR HUNGARY

 Traditional Hungarian food is inexpensive and hearty and if you are on a tight budget you can easily eat for under $ 10 USD a day in Hungary.
 A meal at a traditional sit-down restaurant with a beer should be around $10 USD and during our last stay in Budapest, we found there is a growing trend towards craft drinks and gastropub-style offerings.
 For example along the riverside, you will find 'artisanal' burgers plus a craft beer draft on offer for around $ 10 USD at Jónás Craft Beer House.
 A normal beer at a bar will cost $1.50 USD while buying it at a store will be half of that price.
 Some actual costs from our visit to Budapest include: 10 Day Highway Vignette EUR 25, Budapest 24-h Travel Card EUR 5, St. Stephens Basilica entrance fee EUR 1.60

-SIGHTS & HIGHLIGHTS OF HUNGARY
+REGIONS & HIGHLIGHTS OF HUNGARY

 Whilst Budapest deservedly takes centre stage, there is much more to Hungary than just this single destination.
 You will find gorgeous Baroque towns right next to ancient castles and fortresses, while nature asserts itself spectacularly in the form of Lake Balaton, the densely forested Northern Uplands, and the immense sweep of the Great Plain, not to mention one of the grandest stretches of the Danube River.
 Aside from the country’s extraordinary collection of thermal spas, there is also a wealth of adventure and outdoor activities available, including water-sports, horse-riding, cycling and hiking, while nearly two dozen wine regions offer the opportunity to sample a range of quality wines little known beyond the country borders.